 Eight is the classic two-way possession (or linking) central midfielder.
 Short of the #10 the most dominant player in the spine of the team, creative and tough at the same time.
 A pure midfielder’s midfielder.

-The 8 is so ingrained as the linking-mid we call that position and kind of player an 8 even if there is more than one in the team.
+The 8 is so ingrained as the linking-mid we call that position, and that kind of player, an 8 even if there is more than one in the team.
+The base 4-3-3 often uses a double-8s, for example.

 FC Dallas side note: The eight is one of the more important numbers in FCD history because of Oscar Pareja.